Langerz82/roguequest/README.md

 https://play.google.com/store/apps/details?id=com.retrorpgonline2 - Will be removed from app store soon due to lack of activity.

 ## UPDATES:
+11/03/2024
+Achievements had to be reset as they were not working properly on the server.
+The data structure also changed.
+Any bugs with the new format let me know, thanks.

 10/03/2024
 Minor update to the targetting and movement.